nbrugger-tgm/jitsu/GrammarFiles.md

 ```

 - Spaces do not matter
-- only one token definition per line
+- only one tokenPattern definition per line
 - The `regex` Delimitter is `'` to use it within a regex use `\'`
 - `token_name` may contain letters and underscores
 - Example